itsjfx/socksmyvpn/README.md

 This image connects to an OpenVPN server and runs a SOCKS5 proxy ([microsocks](https://github.com/rofl0r/microsocks)).

-This allows you to connect to an OpenVPN network without impacting your machines routing or DNS.
+This allows you to tunnel through an OpenVPN network without impacting your machines routing or DNS.

 Some features:
 * can enable SOCKS5 password authentication. by default no authentication is